 Nottingham as a whole has performed very well in 2018 in terms of overall house price growth compared with other cities.
 Figures released by Hometrack show an average price increase of 5.4% over the past 12 months.
 This placed Nottingham in 8th position across the UK, delivering better results than cities such as Leeds (4.3%), Bristol (1.2%) and London (which has actually fallen in price by 0.4%).
 The average house price for Nottingham currently sits at £152,300, an increase from circa £144,000 one year ago.

 Looking more specifically within Nottingham itself, we have created a table providing approximate how house prices in Nottingham have changed over the past 12 months, according to Rightmove.co.uk

 You can view the table below:

 Interestingly, Forest Fields tops the list and has done particularly well although it’s important to be aware that this could be a slightly misleading statistic.
 We have seen a marked increase in the sale of HMO / Student properties in this area as a result of an increasing tenant demand for higher quality living spaces, alongside somewhat of a environmental clamp-down by Nottingham City Council.
 No longer is it feasible to expect to rent out sub-standard properties and remain profitable.
 Couple this with the premium prices being obtained for properties with existing HMO / Additional licences and this could go a long way towards explaining why Forest Fields has done so well.
-Find out more about the Nottingham rental market here.

 Family favourites Carlton & Gedling continue to offer sustainable growth in the mid range price point with plenty of demand across all property types.
 Colwick has performed particularly well and this could be as a result of it’s relative ease of travel into Nottingham City Centre coupled with increasing infrastructure development nearby.